ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 5. To view a list of current information barrier policies, run the `Get-InformationBarrierPolicy` cmdlet.

 6. In the list of results, identify the policy that you want to change (or remove).
-Make note of the policy's name.
+Note the policy's name.

 7. To set the policy's status to inactive, run the `Set-InformationBarrierPolicy` cmdlet.

+8. Run the `Start-InformationBarrierPoliciesApplication` cmdlet.

 ## Related articles